nixworks/public/news/2010/07/13/README.md

 ##### Iran
 ### [Pakistani embassy officials confirm missing Iranian nuclear scientist Shahram Amiri, who was reported to have been kidnapped by the United States Central Intelligence Agency, is taking refuge in the country's Washington, D.C. embassy. ](/news/2010/07/13/pakistani-embassy-officials-confirm-missing-iranian-nuclear-scientist-shahram-amiri-who-was-reported-to-have-been-kidnapped-by-the-united-s.md)
-_Context: Iran, Shahram Amiri, Central Intelligence Agency_
+_Context: Central Intelligence Agency, Iran, Shahram Amiri_

 ##### Chile
 ### [Chile tests a package marked "anthrax" delivered to the country's foreign ministry. ](/news/2010/07/13/chile-tests-a-package-marked-anthrax-delivered-to-the-country-s-foreign-ministry.md)
-_Context: Chile, anthrax_
+_Context: anthrax, Chile_

 ##### Gaza Strip
 ### [Farmers in Gaza are shot at by Israeli militants as they attempt to harvest their crops. ](/news/2010/07/13/farmers-in-gaza-are-shot-at-by-israeli-militants-as-they-attempt-to-harvest-their-crops.md)